HumanSignal/label-studio/docs/source/guide/labeling.md

 meta_description: Label Studio Documentation for labeling and annotating various types of data and labeling tasks for machine learning and data science projects.
 ---

 Label and annotate your data with the open source data labeling tool, Label Studio.
-After you [set up your project](setup.hmtl) and [import your data](tasks.html), you can start labeling and annotating your data.
+After you [set up your project](setup_project.html) and [labeling interface](setup.html) and [import your data](tasks.html), you can start labeling and annotating your data.

 1. Open a project in Label Studio and optionally filter or sort the data.
 2. Click **Label** to start labeling.